Electron density: Response density

+with any spin-free, one-electron operator yields the associated property defined as the derivative of the energy.
+For example, a dipole moment is the derivative of the energy with respect to an external magnetic field and is not the expectation value of the operator over the wavefunction.
+For some theories they are the same when the wavefunction is converged.
+The occupation numbers are not limited to the range of zero to two, and therefore sometimes even the response density can be negative in certain regions of space.

 Experiments

 Many experimental techniques can measure electron density.
 For example, quantum crystallography through X-ray diffraction scanning, where X-rays of a suitable wavelength are targeted towards a sample and measurements are made over time, gives a probabilistic representation of the locations of electrons.
 From these positions, molecular structures, as well as accurate charge density distributions, can often be determined for crystallised systems.
 Quantum electrodynamics and some branches of quantum field theory also study and analyse electron superposition and other related phenomena, such as the NCI index which permits the study of non-covalent interactions using electron density.
 Mulliken population analysis is based on electron densities in molecules and is a way of dividing the density between atoms to give an estimate of atomic charges.

 In transmission electron microscopy (TEM) and deep inelastic scattering, as well as other high energy particle experiments, high energy electrons interacts with the electron cloud to give a direct representation of the electron density.
 TEM, scanning tunneling microscopy (STM) and atomic force microscopy (AFM) can be used to probe the electron density of specific individual atoms.